openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `interval`: OPTIONAL.
 The minimum amount of time in seconds that the Wallet SHOULD wait between polling requests to the token endpoint (in case the Authorization Server responds with error code `authorization_pending` - see (#token_error_response)).
 If no value is provided, Wallets MUST use `5` as the default.
   * `authorization_server`: OPTIONAL string that the Wallet can use to identify the Authorization Server to use with this grant type when `authorization_servers` parameter in the Credential Issuer metadata has multiple entries.
 MUST NOT be used otherwise.
 The value of this parameter MUST match with one of the values in the `authorization_servers` array obtained from the Credential Issuer metadata.

-The following non-normative example shows a Credential Offer object where the Credential Issuer can offer the issuance of two Credentials of different formats, one as JSON string ("UniversityDegree_JWT") and the other one as JSON object:
+The following non-normative example shows a Credential Offer object where the Credential Issuer can offer the issuance of two Credentials of different formats, one as a string ("UniversityDegree_JWT") and the other one as an object:

 <{{examples/credential_offer_multiple_credentials.json}}